Dual Enrollment

 - Requirements – Must be entering 11th.
 GPA 2.5+.
 Pre-ACT or ACT Composite of at least 19 with subs-scores of at least 19 (Math) and 18 (English)

-Certificates of Technical Studies and Technical Diplomas (Students must begin coursework in these programs by the beginning of their junior year.)
+Certificates of Technical Studies (Students must begin coursework in these programs by the beginning of their junior year.)

 - Coursework includes industry-specific coursework such as Nursing Assistant, Phlebotomy, EKG, Medical Terminology, and Medical Office Assistant.